video.NET user guide

 Forced subtitles are subtitles that appear in movies when someone talks in a foreign language.
 If you’re watching an English speaking movie and someone speaks Chinese for instance, you need that subtitle to appear.
 You do not need to manually select a subtitle track for ‘forced’, just select a 'forced subtitle' option in the 'foreign audio search' box.
 When you start your encode, the program will scan for, and include if found automatically.

 Currently, video.NET is still 'beta' software so there may be bugs or problems that need to be 'ironed out'.
-Please try the program and enjoy.
+Please give feedback.